What is a Stakeholder in Project Management?

 Subcontractors, suppliers, and contractors

-It has to be noted that not all the resources and skills necessary to complete a project can be sourced from within the organisation.
+It has to be noted that not all the resources and skills necessary to complete a project can be sourced from within the organization.
 This is the reason why external individuals and agencies are engaged for their expertise.
 This would include construction contractors, raw material suppliers etc.

 Contractors and subcontractors may cause a wide range of issues: